-NCERT Solutions for Class 11 Biology Chapter 7 Structural Organization in Animals included in the first term aims at providing students with complete solutions to all the questions provided in the NCERT Class 11 textbook as per the latest update on the CBSE term-wise Syllabus 2021-22.
+NCERT Solutions for Class 11 Biology Chapter 7 Structural Organization in Animals included in the first term aims at providing students with complete solutions to all the questions provided in the NCERT Solutions for Class 11 textbook as per the latest update on the CBSE term-wise Syllabus 2021-22.
 In order to perform exceedingly well, students are required to refer to multiple resources to widen their horizon, which would be extremely helpful for students not only for the board examinations but also in their upcoming competitive exams.

 These NCERT Solutions for Class 11 are skillfully crafted by a team of experts with the use of an easy-to-understand and simple language thus enabling a smooth learning experience.
 Students get acquainted with these solutions quickly as information has been extracted from the standard study tool, the NCERT textbook and can kickstart their term – I exam preparations.

 Access Answers to NCERT Class 11 Biology Chapter 7- Structural Organization in Animals

 1. Answer in one word or one line.

 (i) Give the common name of Periplanata americana.

 (ii) How many spermathecae are found in earthworm?

 (iii) What is the position of ovaries in cockroach?

 (iv) How many segments are present in the abdomen of cockroach?

 (v) Where do you find Malpighian tubules?

 i) American cockroach

 ii) 4 pairs of spermathecae are found in earthworm

 iii) Two ovaries are found lying laterally around 2nd to 6th abdominal segments.

 iv) 10 segments

 v) Malpighian tubules are found at the junction of midgut and the hindgut of the alimentary canals of insects.

 2. Answer the following.

 (i) What is the function of nephridia?

 (ii) How many types of nephridia are found in earthworm based on their location?

 i) Nephridia perform the function of excretion and osmoregulation in earthworms.

 ii) Three types of nephridia are found in the earthworm based on their location they are: